aomlomics/mitohelper/README.md

 # getMito & getTaxa
 ## 1. getMito
 From a user-provided list of genera/species/subspecies, <b>getMito</b> extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.ref.tsv</b>) or mitochondrial sequences (reference file: [mitofish.ref.tsv](https://drive.google.com/file/d/176hJjezjGTdGL3wYu4yM7nPmUV57Oiav/view?usp=sharing)), if available.
-Refer to the [wiki](https://github.com/shenjean/getMito/wiki) for more information.
+Refer to the [wiki](https://github.com/shenjean/getMito/wiki) for more information on these reference databases.

 ## 2. getTaxa
-getTaxa is a companion script to getMito to fetch genus/species/subspecies belonging to a specified list of taxonomic categories (family/order/class/phylum) using data from [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/Taxonomy).
+getTaxa is a companion script to getMito to fetch genus/species/subspecies belonging to a specified list of taxonomic categories (family/order/class/phylum) using eukaryotic data from NCBI Taxonomy (reference file: [eukaryota.tsv](https://drive.google.com/file/d/1BClufjtAjbBas7Nu-4m-DsVeIGsYmFYP/view?usp=sharing).
 The *.txt output can then be used as input for getMito.
-Refer to the [wiki](https://github.com/shenjean/getMito/wiki) for more information.
+Refer to the [wiki](https://github.com/shenjean/getMito/wiki) for more information on the reference database.

 ## 3. Dependencies
 - <b>.py</b> scripts: Python3 and the conda- and pip-installable [click](http://click.pocoo.org/5/) package